SACHSTech/Lesson-Nested-Loops-and-2D-Arrays/README.md

-# Nested Loops and 2D Arrays
+# Nested Loops and 2D Arrays — Full Lesson

-This lesson introduces two closely related concepts: **nested loops** and **2D arrays**.
-We begin by exploring how and why nested loops are used with regular 1D arrays, and then extend this understanding to 2D arrays, where nested iteration becomes a natural and essential tool.

-By the end of this lesson, you will be able to:
+In this lesson, you will learn:

-- Understand when and why nested loops are needed
-- Write nested loops that process 1D arrays
+- Why nested loops are used with 1D and 2D arrays
-- Declare, initialize, and work with 2D arrays
+- How to build nested loop algorithms step-by-step
-- Traverse 2D arrays using nested loops
+- How 2D arrays are structured internally
-- Apply row-by-row and column-by-column processing patterns
+- How to read values, modify values, and traverse grids
+- How to avoid common mistakes
+- A repeatable debugging process for 2D array logic

 ## Part 1: Nested Loops With 1D Arrays

+### What Is a Nested Loop?
-Recall the concept of a nested loop from the previous unit on Control Flow — a loop inside another loop.
-For example:
+Recall a nested loop is a loop written inside another loop.
+The inner loop completes *entirely* for every single iteration of the outer loop.

+Example:
 ```java
 for (int i = 0; i < 3; i++) {
     System.out.println("Outer loop i = " + i);